 - Jerkass Has a Point: Korra resents the Order of the White Lotus for not finding her, but realizes that she wasn't being fair to them.
 Although she has a point, the elite order failed to meet all their objectives throughout the series, including protecting the Avatar.

 - Lima Syndrome: Tarrlok grew to genuinely care for Korra and hopes that she will grow to love him.
-Helps that he already feelings for her since they met
+Helps that he already had feelings for her since they met.

 - A Match Made in Stockholm: Korra and Tarrlok.